dbuzinski/forge/README.md

 Examples
 --------

+See the [examples](/toolbox/examples) folder for more detailed examples.

 ### Basic Strings

 Installing the toolbox will add Forge to your MATLAB path.
 Create an instance of this class as a renderer.